nfdi4health/ldh-deployment/README.md

 ## Prerequisites

+### Hardware / Operating System / License Costs
+Hardware is not demanding; you may start with 16GB RAM, 100 GB Filespace; either a standalone PC/server  or preferably as part of a VM infrastructure.
+We recommend the use of root-less operated docker in a Linux host.

+FAIRDOM-SEEK/LDH and Docker-engine is free of charge.
+The use of "Docker Desktop" is relevant for Windows/MacOS hosts - no need for Linux.
+Even here: "Docker Desktop is free for small businesses (fewer than 250 employees AND less than $10 million in annual revenue), personal use, education, and non-commercial open source projects"

 ### Docker

 * Docker must be installed on the system (Windows/Linux/MacOS).
 Please follow the [official installation instructions][docker-install]
 * `docker-compose` is deprecated; please ensure that you can use `docker compose` (compose beeing option for docker)
 * You need a compose version v2 - test with `docker compose version`
-* LDH works perfectly even with root-less docker; there is no need to have root right on the host
+* LDH works perfectly with root-less docker; there is no need to have root right on the host; we recommend this
 * Consider allowing your non-root Linux user to use docker by adding to the docker group (see [docker docs][docker-ugroup]) otherwise only a root user will be able to execute docker

 ## Download and Install